The best smart scale of 2021

 Eufy Smart Scale P1 ($44.99; amazon.com)

 This smart scale, one of two we tested from Eufy, was another strong contender.
-It was easy to set up out of the box, with a simple download of the app from the Apple store (it’s also available for Android).
+It was easy to set up out of the box, with a simple download of the app from the Apple App Store (it’s also available for Android).
 It’s a nice-looking scale, and the app was simple to follow (you can also pair with Apple Health, Google Health and Fitbit).
 The Eufy P1 was also extremely consistent and accurate over repeated daily weigh-ins, both with and without the 10-pound hand weight we used to test.
 We really liked the round edges on this scale; if you have little ones running around, you don’t need to worry about them (or you) scraping up against it.
 The only drawback with the Eufy P1 is that while you can have 16 individual users, everyone can see one another’s information.
 (It’s up to you if you want to share your weight and progress with 15 family members!)
-It was neck-and-neck with the Wyze scale, despite it being double the price, so we think you’re much better off opting for the Wyze scale.
+It was neck and neck with the Wyze scale, despite it being double the price, so we think you’re much better off opting for the Wyze scale.

 Withings Body Plus ($79, originally $99.95; amazon.com)

-The Withings Body Plus, one of three we tested from Withings, who also make sleep trackers and fitness watches, was another scale we really liked.
+The Withings Body Plus, one of three we tested from Withings, which also makes sleep trackers and fitness watches, was another scale we really liked.
 It was our favorite from the Withings scale lineup by far.
 Setup was straightforward, with easy-to-follow directions and quick pairing.
 If you can set up a Bluetooth speaker, you can set up this smart scale.
 The app the scale works with is called Health Mate, and you can add individual accounts for family members, so no nosy relatives or housemates can see your health data.
-Also, the scale works with WiFi, so if you’re logged in, you don’t need the app open or your phone close by to register a reading.
+Also, the scale works with Wi-Fi, so if you’re logged in, you don’t need the app open or your phone close by to register a reading.
 The weight readings were consistent with repeated testing.
-The only knock on this scale is the numbers are extremely difficult to read while you’re standing on it, as much of the display is taken up by a graph that can be either motivating or depressing, depending on what direction it’s going.
+The only knock on this scale is that the numbers are extremely difficult to read while you’re standing on it, as much of the display is taken up by a graph that can be either motivating or depressing, depending on what direction it’s going.
 One cool option on this and the other Withings scales is a pregnancy mode, which gives users an overview of the week with the current stage of pregnancy and cumulative weight gain, along with how it compares with personalized recommendations.

-But the fact you can set up different accounts for different users and the pregnancy mode don’t, in our opinion, justify the $79 price tag, especially considering how hard to read the display is.
+But being able to set up different accounts for different users and the pregnancy mode don’t, in our opinion, justify the $79 price tag, especially considering how hard to read the display is.

 Fitbit Aria 2 (amazon.com)

 The Fitbit Aria 2 was recently discontinued, but if you can find it you’ll get a great scale if you’re already integrated into the Fitbit universe.
-Another black, glass, lightweight scale, it can slide right under a bathroom vanity and has easy to an easy-to-read display.
+Another black, glass, lightweight scale, it can slide right under a bathroom vanity and has easy an easy-to-read display.
 It uses the Fitbit app, and if you’re already tracking your workouts, weight, BMI, lean mass and meals in the app, the Aria will make that easier and fits in seamlessly.
 You can add eight users to the scale, and if you sync up with friends on Fitbit, you can share your successes.
-If you’re just doing a regular, non-synced weigh in, the numbers on the scale take around 10 seconds to show up, which some reviewers disliked.
+If you’re just doing a regular, nonsynced weigh-in, the numbers on the scale take around 10 seconds to show up, which some reviewers disliked.
 This is a great scale that was close to the Wyze in overall points.
 It’s an ideal choice if you enjoy Fitbit products and its app, but if you find the app a bit busy, this might not be for you.

 Qardio Base 2 ($134.10, originally $149; amazon.com)